ChrystleMyrnaLobo/PersonCounter/README.md

 PersonCounter
 /Output
    /ModelA_dataset
-        filtered_prediction             // Pickle file of prediction only for person class dt_IoUx
+        prediction                      // Pickle file of prediction of all classes filtered_prediction             // Pickle file of prediction only for person class dt_IoUx
                 /Image                  // Folder of images with GT and/or predicted BB